RanaUniverse/xubuntu_minimal_installation_settings/files_and_folders/how_to_get_offline_packages.md

-## Here You will see how i get the official .deb files (packages & dependencies) from internet and saved those.
+## Here is the informations on how i get the official .deb files (packages & dependencies) from internet and saved those.